noadhum/propotyperc.h/README.md

 # propotyperc-api
-A simple, unofficial Python API for Propotype RC cars
+A simple, unofficial C API for Propotype RC cars